tixlegeek/C_AXP202X_Library/README.md

-# ESP-IDF AXP202X
+# C_AXP202X_Library

-**C port of [AXP202X_Libraries](https://github.com/lewisxhe/AXP202X_Library) by lewisxhe**
+**pure C port of [AXP202X_Libraries](https://github.com/lewisxhe/AXP202X_Library) by lewisxhe**

-lewisxhe's AXP202X library is ESP-IDF compatible, but i didn't noticed.
+lewisxhe's AXP202X library is ESP-IDF compatible *(but i didn't noticed, it was 20days ago)*.
 So i publish this, but **highly recommend you to use his original work.**

 This is a pure C port of the C++ code, which can be used as a component for ESP-IDF.
 Nothing has been added, and very little was removed.
+It no uses ESP-IDF i2c API.

 ## STILL TESTING